vaezim/bitcoin-price-alarm/README.md

 # Bitcoin price Alarm

-Frequently check the price and plays a sound if price jumps or drops by more than a limit.
+Frequently checks the price and plays a sound if price jumps or drops by more than a limit.

 ## Requirements
 ```bash